 Nette Database

 Nette Database is a powerful and elegant database layer for PHP with a focus on simplicity and smart features.
-It offers two complementary ways to work with your data – using the Explorer for rapid development, or the SQL way for full control over queries.
+It offers two ways to work with your database: the Explorer for rapid application development, or the SQL way for direct query manipulation.

 SQL way